tjohnston-softdev/python-study-notes/chapters/06-lists.md

 * List items can be any data type.
 They do not all have to be the same.

 ## List Length
-Similar to strings, the 'len' function retrieves the list length.
+Similar to strings, the `len()` function retrieves the list length.

 ```python
 arrayObj = ["X", "Y", "Z"]